avl/noatun/docs/book.md

 The system photographs cars, and extracts the license plate number.
 It then looks up the numbers in the vehicle registry, and fills in owner and billing information.

-The error here is that vehicle ownership changes often are not immediate.
-Thus, a car that passed the camera may have changed owner just the minute before.
+The error here is that vehicle ownership changes are not immediate.
+Thus, a car that passed the camera may have changed owner just the minute before (or earlier).
 Thus, we should not be including 'owner' in the event, only the license plate number.
+That is actually the only information that the camera is sure about.

 ### Issuing events with the wrong time stamp
 Let's say we're building an application to support repair technicians keeping track